enqueuer-land/enqueuer/README.md

 ----

 ### Open source
-We - we mean enqueuer's maintainers not the human race, unfortunately - are very opened any kind of contribution in general.
+We, by 'we' we mean enqueuer's maintainers not the human race; unfortunately, are very opened any kind of contribution in general.
 As long as they make sense and add value to the product, you're free to go.
 We mean it, do it.
 Even if it's a typo fix in this README file.
 Go ahead.
 If you like it but don't want to waste time creating a pull request, no problem neither.